-HIGHL LIGHTS/SUMMARY OF THE SCHEME 3
+HIGHL IGHTS/SUMMARY OF THE SCHEME .
+3

-I. INTRODUCTION 5
+I. INTRODUCTION .
+5

 A. RISK FACTORS 5

 В. REQUIREMENT OF MINIMUM INVESTORS IN THE SCHEME 9

-C. SPECIAL CONSIDERATIONS, if any
+C. SPECIAL CONSIDERATIONS, if any DEFINITIONS 10

 D. DEFINITIONS 11

-E. DUE DILIGENCE BY THE ASSET MANAGEMENT COMPANY 14
+Ε. DUE DILIGENCE BY THE ASSET MANAGEMENT COMPANY 14

 II.
-INFORMATION ABOUT THE SCHEME .
-15
+INFORMATION ABOUT THE SCHEME 15

-A. TYPE OF THE SCHEME 15
+Α. TYPE OF THE SCHEME

-В. WHAT IS THE INVESTMENT OBJECTIVE OF THE SCHEME?
-17
+Β. WHAT IS THE INVESTMENT OBJECTIVE OF THE SCHEME?

 C. HOW WILL THE SCHEME ALLOCATE ITS ASSETS?
-17

 D. WHERE WILL THE SCHEME INVEST?

 E. WHAT ARE THE INVESTMENT STRATEGIES?

 F. FUNDAMENTAL ATTRIBUTES

 G. HOW WILL THE SCHEME BENCHMARK ITS PERFORMANCE?

 Н. WHO MANAGES THE SCHEME?

-I. WHAT ARE THE INVESTMENT RESTRICTIONS?
+l.
+WHAT ARE THE INVESTMENT RESTRICTIONS?

 J. CREATION OF SEGREGATED PORTFOLIO

-K. INVESTMENTS BY THE AMC IN THE SCHEME
+К. INVESTMENTS BY THE AMC IN THE SCHEME

 L. HOW HAS THE SCHEME PERFORMED?
+50

-Μ. ADDITIONAL SCHEME RELATED DISCLOSURES
+М. ADDITIONAL SCHEME RELATED DISCLOSURES

 III.
 UNITS AND OFFER

-A. NEW FUND OFFER (NFO)
+Α. NEW FUND OFFER (NFO)

-В. ONGOING OFFER DETAILS
+B. ONGOING OFFER DETAILS

 C. PERIODIC DISCLOSURES

-D. COMPUTATION OF NAV
+D.

 IV.
 FEES AND EXPENSES

-A. NEW FUND OFFER (NFO) EXPENSES
+Α. NEW FUND OFFER (NFO) EXPENSES

-В. ANNUAL SCHEME RECURRING EXPENSES
+B. ANNUAL SCHEME RECURRING EXPENSES

 C. LOAD STRUCTURE

-D. WAIVER OF LOAD FOR DIRECT APPLICATIONS
+D.

-٧. RIGHTS OF UNITHOLDERS .
-86
+V. RIGHTS OF UNITHOLDERS 30

 VI.
 PENALTIES, PENDING LITIGATION OR PROCEEDINGS, FINDINGS OF INSPECTIONS OR

-INVES TIGATIONS FOR WHICH ACTION MAY HAVE BEEN TAKEN OR IS IN THE PROCESS OF BEING
+- TIGATIONS FOR WHICH ACTION MAY HAVE BEEN TAKEN OR IS IN THE PROCESS OF BEING

-TAKE N BY ANY REGULATORY AUTHORITY .
-86
+TAKEN 86